-12. Whistleblowing
+13. Whistleblowing

-- 12.1.
-We have a Whistleblowing Policy which can be found Staff Room on our safeguarding noticeboard and the Red Folder which has all Safeguarding documents.
-Staff are required to familiarise themselves with this document during their induction period. - 12.2.
-All staff must be aware of their duty to raise concerns about the attitude or actions of colleagues and report their concerns to the Headteacher or Chair of Governors.
+We have a Whistleblowing Policy which is available online and in hard copy in our staff room.
+Staff are required to familiarise themselves with this document during their induction period.

+All staff must be aware of their duty to raise concerns about the attitude or actions of colleagues and report their concerns to the Headteacher, Chief Executive or Chair of Trustees.